yeikiu/vue3-md-blog/data/posts/guide/setup-yor-own-blog.md

 #### February 11, 2020

-> This tutorial assumes you have the following stuff already:
+> This tutorial assumes you have the following setup ready:
 >
 > - An active GitHub account
 >